emarsden/dash-mpd-rs/README.md

 ## Priority of different stream preference options

 The library allows you to express a preference ordering for several characteristics of streams in a DASH manifest (audio language, video resolution, bandwidth/quality, role label).
-The list belows specifies the order in which these preferences are handled:
+The list below specifies the order in which these preferences are handled:

 - First filter out AdaptationSets in the manifest that do not correspond to our language